 External funding Apply for funds in relation to the PhD when relevant, e.g. travel grants.
 Encouraged to partake in funding courses.
 Can contribute to the generation of funding if it is part of the project Encouraged to partake in funding courses.
 Participate in applications together with senior colleagues and assume co-PI status.
 Partake in funding courses.
-Be active and sometimes leading in application processes for external fundings.
+Being active and sometimes leading in application processes for external fundings.
 Include juniors in application processes.
-Review applications and help colleagues in other ways to apply for funds Take a leading and overall role in application processes for external fundings - i.e. apply for collective projects with multiple participants.
+Review applications and help colleagues in other ways to apply for funds Taking a leading role in application processes for external fundings - i.e. applying for collective projects with multiple participants.
 Include and involve juniors in application processes.
 Contribute to the strategic development and implementation of department's fundraising strategies - i.e. attract funding of strategic relevance to the department.
 Academic citizenship Commitment to the department as a workplace.
 This entails presence on a regular basis.
 Active participation in the department meetings, seminars, and events.
 Engage in professional collegial relations with fellow PhD Students and colleagues at the department.
-Contribute to the environment in relation to the project the postdoc is part of.
-Engage in professional collegial relations with other junior scholars and colleagues at the department.
-Contribute to collaborations within and across research clusters.
-Take on minor tasks in relation to the department's study programmes.
-Establish a national/international research network and take on tasks in relation to conferences, seminar etc. Take on reviewer obligations.
-Non-native speakers: Be active in learning Danish.
-It is expected that one can read Danish exam papers and administrative documents and participate in meetings in Danish within a period of 3 years in Denmark.
-Beia role model in departmental life by e.g. prioritizing department meetings and events, and by nursing good work relations with colleagues Support the development of junior scholars' research and teaching skills, by e.g. publishing co-authored work and giving feedback on teaching development.
-Arrange seminars, workshops etc. at the department and in the professional community.
-Take on obligations to arrange panels/being track chair at international conferences.
+Contribute to the environment in relation to project the postdoc is part of.
+Engage in professional collegial relations with other junior scholars and colleagues at the department. across research groups.
+Being a role model in departmental life by e.g. prioritizing department meetings and events and by nursing good work relations with colleagues Support the development of junior scholars' research and teaching skills, by e.g. publishing co-authored work and giving feedback on teaching development.
+Arrange seminars, workshops etc. at the department and in the professional community Take on obligations to arrange panels/being track chair at international conferences.
 Taking part in PhD and other assessment committee work.
-Conduct research management, e.g. as head of research units or leader of research programmes.
-Participate in strategy development and execution at the cluster, department, and/or faculty/university level.
+Conducting research management, e.g., as head of research units or leader of research programs.
+Participate in strategy development and execution at the group, department, and/or faculty/university level.
 Contribute to administrative tasks on a regular basis.
-Engage in managerial work in professional associations/networks etc. Dissemination: Impact outside of academia Communicate own research plans and findings in relevant settings.
+Engaging in managerial work in professional associations/networks etc. Dissemination: Impact outside of academia Communicate own research plans and findings in relevant settings.
 Disseminate own research and/or a wider project to practitioners and other relevant audiences.
-Act as an ambassador for the department's study programmes vis-à-vis potential students.
+Act as an ambassador for the department's study programs vis-à-vis potential students.
 Prioritize outreach activities and/or collaboration with external stakeholders when designing research projects.
-Reflect on how own research may help solve societal problems and engage actively in (or through) agencies, clusters, foundations, business communities, policy makers and public organizations.
-Help inform the public, companies, business fields or decision makers by providing advice based on insights from an entire research field.
+Reflect on how own research may help solving societal problems and engage actively in (or through) agencies, clusters, foundations, business communities, policy makers and public organizations.
+Help informing the public, companies, business fields or decision makers by providing advice based on insights for an entire research field.
 Develop impact plans for a research community to facilitate positive change.
 Take on a leadership role in the department's/faculty's efforts to make a positive impact in the world.